indiratv/NBA-Visualization/README.md

-## Web-scraping the "basketball-reference" website to get the NBA college stats for NBA players
+## Web-scraping the "basketball-reference" website to get the NBA player info and college stats for NBA players

 ### Pre-requisites:

 * The nba db  should be created in the mongodb with the collection - nba_bio and all the players data.
+* Add your google API key before running the file

 ### To Run this File-